BoundlessCarrot/ai-guides/raylib-zig-detailed-guide.md

 }
 ```

-This example demonstrates:
+This example demonstrates several key Raygui features:

-- Creating buttons with Raygui
-- Using text input boxes
-- Displaying message boxes
-- Locking and unlocking GUI controls
+1. **Buttons**: `GuiButton()` creates a clickable button.
+It returns true when clicked.

+2. **Text Boxes**: `GuiTextBox()` creates an editable text field.
+The `textBoxEditMode` variable toggles the edit mode.

+3. **Message Boxes**: `GuiMessageBox()` displays a modal dialog box.
+We use `GuiLock()` and `GuiUnlock()` to prevent interaction with other GUI elements while the message box is open.

+4. **Styling**: `GuiSetStyle()` allows you to customize the appearance of GUI elements.

+Raygui's immediate mode approach means that you need to call these functions every frame, which can simplify state management in your application.

 ### 6.2 Networking Basics

-Raylib provides basic networking capabilities.
+Raylib provides basic networking capabilities, which can be useful for multiplayer games or online features.
 Here's a simple example of a UDP sender and receiver:

 ```zig
 const std = @import("std");